Deron Williams: 2009–10 season

 On December 14, 2009, Williams was named the Western Conference Player of the Week.
 A week after his teammate and pick and roll partner Carlos Boozer, was named The Western Conference Player of the Week.
 The Jazz hadn't had consecutive Western Conference Player of the Week Awards since 1997, when Karl Malone won it back to back.

 On January 28, 2010, Williams was named to participate in the 2010 NBA All-Star Game at Cowboy Stadium in Arlington, Texas.
 This marked his All-Star debut.
 He was also invited to participate in the NBA Skills Challenge, where he finished second to Steve Nash.

-Despite playing with injuries to his wrist and ankle, and playing without starters Andrei Kirilenko and Mehmet Okur, Williams became just the second player in Utah Jazz history to record at least 30 points and 10 or more assists in a playoff game.
+Playing without starters Andrei Kirilenko and Mehmet Okur, and despite injuries to his wrist and ankle, Williams became the second player in Utah Jazz history to record at least 30 points and 10 or more assists in a playoff game.
 John Stockton is the only other Jazz player to accomplish said feat, doing so twice in his career.
 Williams scored 33 points on 7–14 shooting from the field while making 16–18 free throws from the line, while also contributing 14 assists on the road in a game 2 win against the Denver Nuggets.
 He repeated that feat later in series while scoring 34 points and dishing out 10 assists.

 On April 28, Williams became the first player in NBA history to record at least 20 points and 10 or more assists in five straight games in a playoff series.
 Williams points/assists through the first five games, in order, were 26/11, 33/14, 24/10, 24/13, and 34/10.